 Like apple cider vinegar, there is no concrete evidence on these items to cure gout by themselves.
 But they may cause a small decrease in the number of uric acid crystals present in your body.

-Most of these natural remedies are also known to target inflammation, which may help reduce redness, swelling, and pain.
+Most of these natural remedies for inflammation are also known to help reduce skin redness, swelling, and pain.
 Like ACV, turmeric helps weight loss in some individuals and is worth a closer look if you don’t get the results you want from apple cider vinegar alone.

 Final Thoughts on Apple Cider Vinegar for Gout